ChristopherDrum/pez/README.md

 ### Building Mojozork
 `cosmocc -o mojozork mojozork.c`

-## Frotz ("dumb" version)
+## Frotz
 A Unix/DOS z-machine interpreter, this long-running project has been ported over [to a huge number of vintage and modern machines](http://www.ifarchive.org/if-archive/infocom/interpreters/frotz/).
-It's "dumb" version plays a wider variety of games than #Mojozork (above), but provides only raw output; no status line or anything resembling "layout."
+Its "dumb" version plays a wider variety of games than #Mojozork (above), but provides only raw output; no status line or anything resembling "layout."

-There are two other variations of Frotz which provide a more robust, visual experience: SDL and Curses I felt intimidated by the SDL version; I'm unclear about Cosmopolitan Libc's boundaries when it comes to GUI and and graphics stuff.
-The Curses version (based on ncurses) stumped me for now.
+There are two other variations of Frotz which provide a more robust visual experience: SDL and Curses I felt intimidated by the SDL version; I'm unclear about Cosmopolitan Libc's boundaries when it comes to GUI and and graphics stuff.
+The Curses version (which relies on `ncurses`) stumped me for now.
 See #Unsolved Mysteries, below.

 ### Building DFrotz
-From the `dumb` directory of Frotz: `cosmocc/bin/make -j`
+Clone the source from here: https://gitlab.com/DavidGriffith/frotz From the `frotz/src/dumb` directory of Frotz: `cosmocc/bin/make -j`

 ## Infocom's ZIP
 This is it, the big one, the OG written by the company that invented the z-machine itself.
 Until a couple of years ago we never had the source code to Infocom's own z-machine interpreters.
 [Now we have them all.](https://github.com/erkyrath/infocom-zcode-terps)

 Most are written in assembly, targetting each platform's hardware directly.
 They had to really squeeze as much as they could out of those older machines, especially since Infocom was asking each machine to do natural language processing in a virutal machine in realtime with as little as 16K.

-Their first work was on the PDP-10 in FORTRAN, but to bring Zork to wider audience they realized they would need to abstract things more to support the burgeoning home computer market.
-One operating system they did choose to target was Unix, and they wrote that in plain-ole C. Lucky for me!
+Their first work was on the PDP-10 in FORTRAN, but to bring Zork to a wider audience they realized they would need to abstract things more to support the burgeoning home computer market.
+One operating system they did choose to target was Unix which they wrote that in plain-ole C. Lucky for us!
 With a little elbow grease to modernize some of the older C coding conventions they used, it worked.

-I can't express what a fantastic feeling it was to see that *original* code spring back to life on a modern computer.
+I can't express what a fantastic feeling it was to see that *original* code spring back to life on a modern computer and to know I could share it with most people who might be interested in trying it out.

-This version of their interpreter only plays z3 games, but *does* include nice VT100-style character/terminal handling code to give a proper, real-deal, Infocom presentation.
+This version of their interpreter only plays z3 games, but *does* include VT100-style character/terminal handling code to give a proper, real-deal, Infocom presentation.
 I saw code for split screen handling so even *Seastalker*'s radar should work I think. 🤔

 ### Building ZIP
-`cosmocc -o cosmo_zip dgh_zip.c`
+`cosmocc -o zip dgh_zip.c`

 One thing to note is that this interpreter is made to run as a commercial product.
 So game files cannot be executed via command-line parameters, like the others can; it is expecting data to be ready to load at launch.
 Rename your .z3 file to
 `<exact_name_of_the_executable_you_are_running>.dat`